 - a) modify the program so that CAPTCHAs of arbitrary lengths can be generated - b) suggest how the program might behave if the line global captcha was removed from the function generateNewCAPTCHA - 4.
-Write a program that reads a password from the end-user and validates it according to the following constraints: - Passwords must be between nine and twelve characters in length and must be made up of a mixture of, upper and lower case letters, digits, and symbols. - The following symbols are permitted: \, +, -, \, /, !, ?, &, @, ^, and one other symbol of your choice.
+Write a program that reads a password from the end-user and validates it according to the following constraints: - Passwords must be between nine and twelve characters in length - Passwords can only contain uppercase letters, lowercase letters, digits, and special symbols. - The following special symbols are permitted: , +, -, , /, !, ?, &, @, ^.

-5. The Collatz sequence is defined as follows for the set of positive integers:
+5. The Collatz sequence10 is defined as follows for the set of positive integers: